dj1ch/pico-ducky/test_environment/README.md

 git clone https://github.com/dj1ch/pico-ducky.git
 ```

-- Open this folder with Thonny
+- Open this folder with Thonny/Open the main
-- Click the run button to run the main part
+- Click the run button to run, it will test mouse movements by default, but you can make your own functions and execute them.